Hiking into Southfork and Barnaby Lakes. ~ updated September 9, 2023

 Heather is trained by the Association of Canadian Mountain Guides as a Hiking Guide and Interpretive Guide Association currently as an Apprentice Interpreter Guide, with a University Degree in Environmental Science and a Professional Agrologist with the Alberta Institute of Agrology.
 She has a passion for the outdoors and connecting others to the environment – a place that has given her the space to heal after traumatic events.
 She believes that we are always learning more about ourselves and our surroundings – let’s go find out more and see what we are capable of.

-Join Uplift Adventures on a guided hike, interpretive hike, an outdoor course, or even a snowshoe.
+Join Uplift Adventures on a guided hike, interpretive hike, an outdoor course, outdoor rock climbing, or even a snowshoe.
 Fill your memory with beautiful stories.
 Sign up for our newsletter to get more information about blogs and upcoming adventures.